-How to Budget to Buy a House With Little or No Credit
+How To Buy A House With Little Or No Credit

 Even though being debt-free can make you a better credit risk, getting a mortgage when you have little or no credit and don't have a credit score isn't easy.
 "Mortgage lenders are still conservative," explains Minnesota-based real estate agent Lorraine Smith.
 "Instead of looking for good risks, many of them are looking for no risks."
 With this in mind, budgeting to buy a house means that you may need to plan for a large down payment to make the loan feel safer for the lender.